OWASP Threat Dragon version 2.4

 owasp/threat-dragon:stable

-Note that values for the keys need to be replaced with the values obtained in the previous sections.
+Note that values for the keys need to be replaced with the values obtained in the previous sections, and also note the use of quotation marks.

 If the server container starts up correctly then navigate to http://localhost:8080/#/ to get the main page.
 With a GITHUB_CLIENT_ID set then the ‘Login with GitHub’ button is made visible.